Moonspell: New albums (2010–present)

 In January 2012, Moonspell revealed the title of the new album to be Alpha Noir, with a release date of 27 April 2012 and a special edition set to include the album's "musical twin", Omega White.
 The band's press release cited Bathory, King Diamond, Onslaught, early Metallica, Testament, and Artillery as influences for Alpha Noir, which was described as "an incendiary album".
 Omega White was instead described as an album of "pure atmosphere and shadow", an homage to Type O Negative and The Sisters of Mercy and similar to Moonspell's second album Irreligious.
 Alpha Noir and Omega White were both produced and mixed by Tue Madsen, who had previously worked on the band's Under Satanæ and Night Eternal records.

 In 2015, Moonspell released a new album titled Extinct.
 This album continued Moonspell's trend into darker and more gothic music.

 On 3 November 2017, they released a concept album named 1755.
 It detailed the story of the 1755 Lisbon earthquake, and was sung entirely in Portuguese, apart from some choirs in Latin.

 On 3 July 2020, Moonspell announced that Mike Gaspar, the original drummer, had left the band, and that he would be replaced by Hugo Ribeiro.

-On 26 February 2021, Moonspell released a new album called Hermitage.
+On 26 February 2021, Moonspell released their 12th album called Hermitage.

+Moonspell is currently working on a new album scheduled for release in late 2025 or 2026.
+They also plan to do several 30th anniversary tours for their first three studio albums, from 2025 to 2028.